shaunpwilkinson/insect/README.md

 ### Informatic sequence classification trees

-`insect` is an R package for DNA meta-barcoding analysis.
-It provides a bioinformatics pipeline that automates the process from HTS sequence de-multiplexing and quality filtering to probabilistic taxonomic assignment using informatic sequence classification trees.
+`insect` is an R package for taxonomic identification of amplicon sequence variants generated during DNA meta-barcoding analysis.
+The learning and classification algorithms implemented in the package are based on full probabilistic models (profile hidden Markov models) and offer highly accurate taxon IDs, albeit at a relatively high computational cost.

-It also contains functions for searching and downloading sequences from GenBank, a "virtual PCR" tool, a new algorithm for classification tree learning, and a method for classifying DNA barcode sequences using pre-computed trees.
+The package also contains functions for searching and downloading reference sequences and taxonomic information from NCBI, a "virtual PCR" tool for sequence trimming, a function for "purging" erroneously labeled reference sequences, and several other handy tools.

+`insect` is designed to be used in conjunction with the [dada2](https://benjjneb.github.io/dada2/index.html) pipeline or any other de-noising tool that produces a list of amplicon sequence variants (ASVs).
+While unfiltered sequences can also be processed with high accuracy, the **insect** classification algorithm is relatively slow, since it uses a computationally intensive dynamic programming algorithm to find the likelihood values of each sequence given the models at each node of the classification tree.
+Hence an appropriately filtered input dataset will generally be much faster to process.

 ### Installation